Skip to main content

 • “The graphics are absolutely stunning—every track, car, and weather detail looks incredibly real.”

-• “The drivers' faces still look like they're made of concrete (which is especially noticeable during podium celebrations or the start of the race), the cars are perfectly reproduced (as are the sounds), the tracks look a bit better (but only the refreshed ones), and some feature numerous graphical artifacts (like Austin and Sao Paulo, where the barriers recharge or disappear before our eyes).”
+• “The drivers' faces still look like they're made of concrete (which is especially noticeable during podium celebrations or the start of the race).
+The cars are perfectly reproduced, the tracks look a bit better (but only the refreshed ones), and some features have numerous graphical artifacts (like Austin and Sao Paulo, where the barriers recharge or disappear before our eyes).”

 • gameplay